-The Anti-Nihilist - the books eventually come down in favor of this, with a touch of Fantastic Aesop courtesy of Dust.
+The Anti-Nihilist: the books eventually come down in favor of this, with a touch of Fantastic Aesop courtesy of Dust.
 God doesn't give the world meaning, Dust does.
-Dust is human endeavor, knowledge, curiosity, etc., ergo...
+Dust is essentially fundamental particles/bosons of conscience, endeavor, knowledge, curiosity, etc., and are created by acts of teaching and learning, ergo...

 Which plants the series distinctly on the side of Existentialism.
 YMMV as to to what extent those two philosophies genuinely differ.

-Audio Adaptation - Two, a radio dramatisation and a full-cast unabridged recording narrated by Pullman.
+Audio Adaptation: Two, a radio dramatization and a full-cast unabridged recording narrated by Pullman.

-Badass Normal - While Dust is responsible for human and mulefa civilisation (and both species show up as ghosts in the land of the dead), there are no references to the Panserbjørne getting any such assistance.
+Badass Normal: While Dust is responsible for human and mulefa civilization (and both species show up as ghosts in the land of the dead), there are no references to the Panserbjørne getting any such assistance.
 Plus, they forge their own souls.

-Big Bad - Metatron, although aside from his first impressive entrance, where the entire world is screaming, he gets taken out pretty easily by two humans and their pets.
+Big Bad: Metatron, although aside from his first impressive entrance, where the entire world is screaming, he gets taken out pretty easily by two humans and their souls.

-Bittersweet Ending - Oh yeah.
+Bittersweet Ending: Oh yeah.
 Lyra and Will changed the very foundations of the Multiverse, but only those who were directly involved notice.
-Furthermore, they must return to their own respective Worlds forever (never to see each other again), moments after they've realised their passionate love for each other.
+Furthermore, they must return to their own respective Worlds forever (never to see each other again), moments after they've realized their passionate love for each other.
 Some have argued that this last twist crosses into Diabolus ex Machina.
 The "good" angels could have solved this by teaching them how to cross worlds, but instead decide not to share.

 Well, at least until they die.